Most people can have dental implants; however, you need to be assessed by a dedicated implant dentist to determine your eligibility first.

 Your dentist must ensure you have adequate bone density and strength to support a dental implant.
 Since the implant will need to fuse with the jawbone to form the root of the replacement tooth (or teeth), the quality and density of your jawbone will play a large part in the success of your dental implants procedure.
-If you don’t have adequate bone density, your dentist may recommend a bone grafting procedure or alternative tooth replacement options.
+If you don’t have adequate bone density, your dentist may recommend a bone grafting procedure, zygomatic implants or alternative tooth replacement options, like a dental bridge.

 Your implant dentist will need to examine your teeth, mouth and gums to ensure you have a healthy mouth and excellent dental hygiene.
 Just like your natural teeth, dental implants require maintenance through regular cleaning, flossing and dental visits.
 Your dentist may also check for signs of tooth clenching, as this could impair the success of your dental implants.

 To qualify as an ideal candidate, you’ll need to be in good physical health.
 Individuals who smoke, have a history of chemotherapy, are undergoing additional medical treatments or suffer from diabetes may have lower success rates and require additional planning and careful attention to minimise the risk of unfortunate outcomes.
 Your dentist and doctor will advise you on your eligibility for implants.